le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

 - credit: [Ivs1974](https://github.com/lvs1974/ComboJack)

 ## Thunderbolt 3
 - Thunderbolt device will work in macOS when attached prior to boot, but will lose functionality when hotplugged.
-So make sure you have to plug it first, then power on the laptop and boot into macOS, it will work!
+So make sure you have to plug it first, then power on the laptop and boot into macOS, it will be worked!

 ## Touch ID/Goodix Fingerprint Sensor
 * Since I'm using the `MacBookPro15,1` SMBIOS, macOS is expecting Touch ID to be available, causing lag on password prompts.
 So it can be disabled using `NoTouchID.kext`.

 ## Keyboard and Trackpad
 * The keyboard is PS2, so I use `VoodooPS2Controller.kext`.
-But I already deleted `VoodooInput.kext`, `VoodooPS2Trackpad.kext` and `VoodooPS2Mouse.kext` plugin inside because of some stupid things and not need.
+But I have already deleted `VoodooInput.kext`, `VoodooPS2Trackpad.kext` and `VoodooPS2Mouse.kext` plugins inside because of some stupid things and not need.
-* The trackpad is from Synaptics, but is I2C-HID device.
+* The trackpad is from Synaptics, but it is I2C-HID device.
 So it can be driven with VoodooI2C, also provides basic trackpad support.
 For me, I use `VoodooI2C.kext` and `VoodooI2CHID.kext`.

 ## Power Management, Sleep, Wake and Hibernation
 * Hibernation is not supported on a Hackintosh and everything related to it should be completely disabled.
 Disabling additional features prevents random wakeups while the lid is closed.
 After every update, these settings should be reapplied manually.